Personal Information Protection Law of the People's Republic of China

-An official English version for reference only was published on December 29, 2021.
+A reference English version was published on December 29, 2021.

 History

 On August 20, 2021, the Standing Committee of the 13th National People's Congress passed the Private Information Protection Law or ("PIPL").
 The law, which took effect on November 1, 2021, applies to the activities of handling the personal information of natural persons within the borders of the China.

+In comparison to countries in the West, China has developed its privacy laws over time at a slower pace.
+In recent years, though, China has more actively developed regulations, as the nation is considered a "global cyberforce."
+China's policies differ from Western nations, in that their perception of privacy is different due to historical and cultural reasons.

+During the drafting process, the European Union's General Data Protection Regulation ("GDPR") was used as a model and in some areas, PIPL closely tracks the GDPR.

 Provisions

 Scope

 The PIPL generally covers all organizations operating in China processing personal information.

-Long Arm Jurisdiction
+Long-arm jurisdiction

-Some provisions also include Long Arm Jurisdiction over data collection and processes of organizations outside of China.
+Some provisions also include long-arm jurisdiction over data collection and processes of organizations outside of China.
 These apply when: